Skip to Main Content

 What is plagiarism?

 Committing the act of plagiarism can have a negative impact on your academic success.
-The college has a clear policy around concerns of this nature.
-I have highlighted two online tutorials as we wade into the murky waters of plagiarism.
+The college has a robust policy around infractions of this nature.
+Additionally, I have highlighted two other online tutorials for your consideration, as we wade into the murky waters of plagiarism and academic dishonesty.

 Recommended online tutorials: